Gabzcr/NinjaBot/README.md

 # NinjaBot

-My own bot for a specific discord server.
+This is a discord bot for the needs of the "Quatrième Etage", a group of French LARP players.